docjyJ/aio-stalwart/README.md

+> [!CAUTION]
+> Do not use this feature as a main mail server, without a redundancy system and without knowledge.

 > [!WARNING]
 > Stalwart and nextcloud community containers are solutions under development.
 >
-> Additionally, hosting your own mail server is one of the most difficult services to deploy.
+> Additionally, be aware that the mail server is the most difficult service to deploy.
 >
 > I try my best to make this as simple as possible.
 This solution is quite stable (I use it for my cloud) but it is not enterprise quality.
 >